tshr-d-dragon/Image_Video_Augmentation/README.md

 # Video_Augmentation
-Video Augmentation using Albumentations library
+Iamger and Video Augmentation using Albumentations library for Object Detection and Semantic Segmentation.